Team Contact Information:Denver Nuggets

 In addition, Hess has been featured on NBA Inside Stuff, All-Access with Ahmad Rashad, NBATV and The Eating Network.
 He also has his own workout segment on the Altitude Sports & Entertainment network.

 A graduate of Ithaca College (N.Y.), Hess received a master’s degree in physical education with an emphasis on sports medicine and a bachelor’s degree in exercise science fitness and cardiac rehabilitation in ‘91.

 Hess lives to obtain peak performance in his own life.
-His wife, Alicia, is also a conditioning expert and the couple spends their time chasing their two sons, Jordan and Korey, around their home.
+His wife, Alicia, is also a conditioning expert and the couple spends their time with their two sons, Jordan and Korey.

-Throughout the year, Shimensky assists both Head Athletic Trainer/Travel Coordinator Jim Gillen and Assistant Coach/Strength & Conditioning Steve Hess.
-Some of his duties include: treatment and rehabilitation of injuries, manual therapy, strengthening and conditioning of players, administering concussion tests, ordering medical/ weight room supplies, working closely with team physicians, and pre-season physicals.
+Since joining the Nuggets as the team's assistant athletic trainer/strength and conditioning coach, Shimensky duties have included treatment and rehabilitation of injuries, manual therapy, strengthening and conditioning of players, administering concussion tests, ordering medical/ weight room supplies, working closely with team physicians, and pre-season physicals.